Implementation of Mandatory Attendance and Absentee Procedures

 Involvement in private lessons/activities conducted outside the school during school hours may not be conducive to the effective operation of the school or education of the student.
 Student’s involvement in extra-curricular activities will usually be limited to outside school hours.
 Where attendance at a private lesson during school hours is of exceptional importance, Principals may use their discretion in justifying the absence.
 This provision must not be used on a regular basis.

 The power to exempt students in Catholic systemic schools for a period more than 100 days in a 12 month period currently remains with the Minister of Education.
-Applications should be forwarded through the Catholic Schools Office to the Catholic Education Commission.
+Applications should be forwarded through the Catholic Schools Broken Bay to the Catholic Education Commission.